sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Select * into eventhuboutput from iothubinput
 ```

-replace the job ASQL with the content of the file 'ASA-Sql-Reference.asaql'.
+replace the job ASQL with the content of the file 'ASA-Sql-Reference script.asaql'.

 Save the query using 'Save query' button.